 Log inOpens in new window to your account, and go to the "Managing your investments" page.

 As your circumstances change, you may need to review your investment options.
-But before you make a choice, you should seek financial advice from a ANZ Staff Super financial adviser.
+Before you make a choice, we recommend you seek financial advice from an ANZ Staff Super financial adviser.

 Unit prices